bandanna2k/education/java/kafka/README.md

 # Todo

-- Create REST GET calls
+- DAO tests
 - Snapshotting example

 ## Done

+- 27/7/24   Bug, why does 2 updates always give a result of 100?
+- 27/7/24   Create REST GET calls
 - 26/7/24   Use database for projection
 - 25/7/24   Stream results on response topic
 - 25/7/24   Connect request with response